Last Updated: June 21, 2018

 For the latest coupon studies, please visit our promo code homepage for more information.

-PRRI-US announces the results of the of its annual coupon study.
+Opportunity Health Center announces the results of the of its annual coupon study.
 This year we updated the name to the 2018 Coupon and Promo Code Use Study to reflect the growing use of online promotions that dominated this year’s results.
-Using findings from over 6000 PRRI-US Consumer Survey participants, we look at how Americans use coupons and promotions when shopping online and in brick-and-mortar stores.
+Using findings from over 2000 Consumer Survey participants, we look at how Americans use coupons and promotions when shopping online and in brick-and-mortar stores.

 When asked about overall coupon usage, 92% of respondents reported using coupons in the past year for purchases.
 This represents a tiny drop from 93% that reported coupon use a year ago and may reflect a decline in brick-and-mortar shopping and a decrease in direct mail marketing campaigns and newspaper readership – both a strong source of traditional coupon sources.
 Coupon use among older Americans over 55 years remained unchanged at 96%.
 This may be something for retailers to keep in mind when targeting this demographic.